homearanya/active-escapes/src/pages/tours/psj-coffee-bay-backpacker-hike.md

 featuredImage: ../../img/generic/PP-psj-cbay.jpg

 longDescription:
-  - The 60km stretch of Wild Coast from Port St Johns to Coffee Bay is well suited to the fitter traveller looking for an authentic Wild Coast Experience.
-On this 5 day guided hiking trail you can chose between friendly village homestays, chilled-out backpackers, private holiday cottages, or a mixture of all.
+  - The 60km stretch of Wild Coast from Port St Johns to Coffee Bay is well suited to the fitter hiker looking for an authentic Wild Coast Experience.
+On this 5 day guided walking trail you can chose between friendly village homestays, chilled-out backpackers, private holiday cottages, or a mixture of all.
   - From the lush coastal forests of Silaka to the rolling hills of Mpande, the PSJ to Coffee Bay hiking trail traverses grassland, rocky shores, mangrove-clad estuaries, sandy bays, nature reserves and passes through many colourful rural villages.

 fromPricing: R4000